 - Pond Boys and curried eggs at the halfway hut

-All three golf courses are situated in popular tourist destinations like Colombo, the Island’s capital, Nuwara Eliya, the British colonial city in cool mountainous tea-country and Kandy, the nation’s second city.
+Sri Lanka’s must-play courses are situated in Colombo, the Island’s capital, Nuwara Eliya, the British colonial city in cool mountainous tea-country; Kandy, Sri Lanka’s second city – and lastly on the far tip of its South Eastern coast.

 Reaching this course through the chaos of Sri Lankan traffic is not the ideal settler for the first tee.